vibbits/training-material/topics/python-programming/tutorials/1_introduction/tutorial.md

 ---

 ## 1.1 Why Jupyter
 Jupyter is an interactive code environment that allows you to write code and get immediate feedback from it.
-It's one of the most popular environment for Python programming.
+It's one of the most popular environments for Python programming.
 Especially for training purposes, as it interactively gives you your code and some informative text together.

 ## 1.2 Installation
 The easiest way to install Python and Jupyter is to install [Anaconda](https://docs.anaconda.com/anaconda/install/) (Navigator) on your computer.
 Anaconda Navigator contains several (GUI) applications like Jupyter in which you can run your Python code.
 As a side note, Anaconda is also a package manager which makes it ideal for reproducibility purposes as well.